In addition to our first-year and transfer checklists, international students should familiarize themselves with these

 All I-20 or DS-2019 requests must be submitted through the Terra Dotta portal via your MyUW Student Center, which will be your student immigration portal during your time as an F-1 or J-1 student at UW–Madison.

 Please allow 24 hours after accepting your offer of admission before setting up your Terra Dotta account.

-Keep in mind that visa processing can take a long time, so plan ahead.
+Note: Visa processing can take a significant amount of time, so please plan accordingly.

 All incoming students are required to take an English Placement Test.
 International students will be required to take the ESLAT if a TOEFL, IELTS, or Duolingo English Test (DET) was required to complete your application.
 Other students will take the UW System English Placement test.

 The ESLAT is used to assess students’ English language skills required for academic work and to place students in appropriate ESL courses.